reactabular/reactabular/packages/reactabular-table/README.md

 It is possible to customize a header by passing child components to it.
 This way you can implement filtering per column for instance.

-Here `SearchColumns` injects an additional row for the filter controls.
+Here `search.Columns` injects an additional row for the filter controls.
 An alternative way to handle it would be to push the problem to the column definition.

 ```react
 <Table.Provider